IvanaPapanio3190/simpleSwap-Project/README.md

 ## Testing

-- Functions were manually tested on the Sepolia testnet with deployed ERC20 tokens.
+- Functions were manually tested on the Sepolia testnet with custom ERC20 tokens (TokenA and TokenB) deployed separately.

+- Tests were conducted via Remix IDE using Injected Web3 with MetaMask.

-- All transactions were verified in Remix and on Sepolia blockchain explorer.
+- All core functionalities (addLiquidity, removeLiquidity, swapExactTokensForTokens, etc.) were executed successfully in Remix.

-- Due to Remix import limitations, contract verification on Etherscan was unsuccessful.
+   **Contract verification on Sepolia Etherscan was unsuccessful** due to issues with OpenZeppelin imports and limitations of Remix when compiling external dependencies.

 ---

-## Pending/In-Progress Tests

-- 'swapExactTokensForTokens()' and 'removeLiquidity()' are being tested.
-- Results, screenshots, and edge analysis will be added soon.

----

 ## Limitations

 - OpenZeppelin imports could not be verified on Etherscan due to import callback restrictions in Remix.
-- Swap fee is fixed and simplified.
+- Swap fee is fixed and simplified (no dynamic fee or fee distribution implemented).
-- Does not implement advanced Uniswap features like flash swaps or multi-hop swaps.
+- Does not implement advanced Uniswap features such as flash swaps or multi-hop swaps.
+- Liquidity tokens are represented via a simplified internal balance mapping, not by a separate ERC20 contract.

 ---

 ## License

 This project is licensed under the MIT License © 2025